criteo/consul-templaterb/TemplateAPI.md

 [List the instances](https://www.consul.io/api/health.html#list-nodes-for-service) of a service having the given optional tag.
 If no tag is specified, will return all instances of service.
-By default, it will return all the well services that are passing or not.
+By default, it will return all the services that are passing or not.
 An optional argument passing might be used to retrieve only passing instances.

 <details><summary>Examples</summary>
 <div class="samples">